ucdavis/Harvest/Harvest.Email/README.md

 * Go to the right pane and select html, copy all that and paste it into the related file.
 * There are two places in that file that have @media and/or @import Add a @ in front of thse and save.
 * Compare you changes to make sure noting unexpected changed
+* If you are using foreach, that probably has to be in a mj table